dustinpfister/blog_posts/_posts/nodejs-buffer-new.md

 layout: post
 categories: node.js
 id: 480
-updated: 2019-06-17 10:24:20
+updated: 2019-06-17 10:27:35
-version: 1.0
+version: 1.1
 ---

 So when making a new Buffer in nodejs there are some things to be aware of.
+There is making a new buffer with the new keyword and what result that gives compared to the other options available in late versions of node.js.
+In this post I will be going over in detail what the deal is with making a new buffer with the new keyword in nodejs, and why it is that you might want to not do that if you have the option to do so.

 <!-- more -->